ASSERT-KTH/sorald/README.md

                   	(incomplete: This processor is a WIP and currently supports a subset of rule 2755.
 See Sorald's documentation for details.)
+      --statsOutputFile=<statsOutputFile>
+                  Path to a file to store execution statistics in (in JSON format).
+If left unspecified, Sorald does not gather statistics.
   -V, --version   Print version information and exit.
+      --violationSpecs=<ruleViolations>[,<ruleViolations>...]
+                  One or more rule violation specifiers.
+Specifiers can be gathered with the 'mine' command using the --statsOutputFile option.
       --workspace=<soraldWorkspace>
                   The path to a folder that will be used as workspace by Sorald, i.e. the path for the output.